 It can be tough to tear a square without tearing off a full half sheet sometimes.

-Bargain-priced paper towels produced by Amazon that are absorbent and long-lasting.
+Bargain-priced paper towels that are absorbent and long-lasting.
 These have the option to tear off a half a sheet, allowing users to conserve paper towel when it comes to small spills or clean ups.

 These sheets may leave a bit of lint behind when wiping down glass.

-It’s tempting to grab a few packages of inexpensive paper towels, but should you?
 Even though paper towels are easy to find and plentiful on shelves, you probably have a preference in terms of the style and texture you use.
-Maybe you like thick, fancy paper towels and don’t mind spending a little extra for the luxury.
+Maybe you like thick, fancy paper towels and don’t mind spending a little extra on the luxury.
 Maybe you like plain value rolls that you can use in bulk to clean up household messes.

 If you have storage space, buying paper towels online is a no-brainer.
-You don’t have to wrestle with large packages from store to home, and you can’t beat the stocking-up deals on bulk purchases.
-However, there are some key points to consider before clicking the “buy now” button, as not all paper towels are created equally.
+You don’t have to wrestle with large packages from store to home, and you'll likely appreciate the stocking-up deals on bulk purchases.
+However, there are some key points to consider, as not all paper towels are created equally.
 Roll size, sheet size, thickness, softness, and wet strengths all vary.

 Absorbency is likely the most important consideration when choosing paper towels.
 A paper towel absorbs with its cellulose fibers and holds moisture there through an internal bonding process.
 You can do all the tests to see which brand absorbs more or less, but the bottom line is that premium plush double-ply products absorb more in weight than economical single-ply paper towels.
 A full sheet of double-ply paper towel can hold up to 3/4 of a cup of liquid.

 The strength of a paper towel comes from the quality of its fiber and resins.
 Consider whether you want to reuse paper towels or toss them after one use.
-To rinse and reuse a paper towel, it needs superior wet strength.
+To rinse and reuse, a paper towel needs superior wet strength.

 A paper towel with larger pockets to hold water will also feel softer in your hand.
 If you don’t like the way a paper towel feels in your hand — for example, if it feels too abrasive to hold — chances are you probably won’t use it.
 If you love the way a plush paper towel feels in your hand, you’re likely to jump up and grab the roll for clean-ups.